JetBrains/intellij-sdk-docs/topics/ui/controls/text_area.md

 Do **not** use a text area if:

 * Input consists of several words.
 Use an [input field](input_field.md) instead.
 * There is not enough space for a text area, or if input is normally short but can occasionally be long or multi-line.
-Use an [expandable input field](input_field.md#input-field-types) field instead.
+Use an [expandable input field](input_field.md#input-field-types) instead.
 * Values are added one by one.
 Use a [table](table.md) instead.
 * Text is read-only.
 Use a [description text](description_text.md) instead.